FAQsBelow are the frequently asked questions our parents and students ask us.

 You are welcome to join us for four weeks.
 You get to choose a second course to study with us for your second two weeks.

 The timetable for your second two weeks with us will be similar (such as the Masterclasses, trips and activities).
 We’ll sit down with you at the end of your first session (along with the other students attending for four weeks) to discuss what you would like to do in your second two weeks (for example, whether you would like to participate in some of the activities again with the new friends you’ll make on the second session, or whether you’d prefer to do something different).

 Do you accept students who are at university?

 We can only accept students who haven’t yet started university.
 If you have just finished attending school and are not yet at university you are welcome to join us, but if you have already started at university unfortunately we aren’t able to welcome you.

 No. Whilst we use St Peter’s and Corpus Christi College accommodation, and a number of our tutors teach or study at the university, it’s important to understand that we have no formal connection with The University of Oxford.
 Read more about our relationship here.

 Sending your child away from home is an important decision.
 The safety, happiness and welfare of your child are significant factors in making your choice and this is something we take seriously at the Oxford Scholastica Academy.

 Below are some of the key questions parents have asked us.
-If you require any further information, please don’t hesitate to call Jamie on +44 (0)1865 522 166 or email him here.
+If you require any further information, please don’t hesitate to call Photis on +44 (0)1865 522 166 or email him here.

 What if my child has a minor illness or injury during the summer school?